-At least two inspections should occur every year and we may also suggest more regular inspection (Calgary Flat Roof Maintenance Inspection in photo).
+At least two inspections should occur every year and we may also suggest more regular inspection (Calgary Roof Maintenance Inspection in photo).

-Inspections take place in spring to check damage from the winter so roof repairs can be scheduled during summer weather.
+Inspections should take place in spring to check damage from the winter so roof repairs can be scheduled during summer weather.
 The second inspection is in fall to be sure the roof is in good condition for winter.

 2. CONDUCTING FLAT ROOF INSPECTIONS

 All components of flat roof systems are inspected and a record is made.
-Deterioration, unusual traffic, drainage, debris, displacement or loss of ballast, and other conditions are noted.
+Deterioration, unusual traffic, drainage, debris, displacement of ballast, and other conditions are noted.
 A copy of the report is provided to you on each occasion.

 The cost for regularly scheduled and spot inspections are drawn out in advance for budgeting.

 3. PERFORMING ROOF MAINTENANCE WORK - INSPECTION LIST